- August 26, 2015

 - The game allows players to use any audio output, making it versatile and fun to play along with personal music choices.

-- Visually appealing with vibrant graphics that enhance the experience, especially when paired with energetic music.
+- Visually appealing with vibrant graphics and interesting effects that enhance the experience, especially in visualizer mode.

-- It's free to play, making it accessible for anyone looking for a casual and entertaining way to enjoy music.
+- It's free to play and easy to achieve 100%, making it accessible for casual gamers and achievement hunters.

-- While it has potential, the game feels unfinished and could benefit from more features, modes, and polish.
+- While it has potential, the game feels unfinished and could benefit from more content and features.

 “As an interactive music visualizer, I recommend it, especially since it's free.”